derbyjs/derby-standalone/README.md

 derby-standalone
 ================

-Client-side only version of Derby.
-Create and use components, and data-driven HTML templates.
+Client-side only version of DerbyJS.
+Create components and data-driven HTML templates, reuse DerbyJS components inside your codebase.

 # Usage